chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 DNS forwarders and resolvers that are implemented with awareness of DDR are out of scope, as they are not affected by this discussion (although see Security Considerations, {{security-considerations}}).

 IPv6-only networks whose default DNS server has a Global Unicast Address are out of scope, even if this server is actually a simple forwarder.
 If the DNS server does not use a private IP address, it is not a "legacy DNS forwarder" under this draft's definition.

+When legacy DNS forwarders as described here cease to be widely deployed, this draft will no longer be relevant, and should be moved to "historic" status.

 # Relaxed Validation client policy {#client-policy}